Benchmarking Differentially Private Tabular Data Synthesis: Experimental Setup

 \textbf{Query Error (lower is better)}.
 Making queries~\cite{chatfield2018introduction} is a commonly used data analysis technique, which can also be conducted to measure relatively high-dimensional similarity due to its high efficiency.
-Here, we consider using the 3-way marginal query method employed by Du et al. and Mckenna et al.~\cite{du2024towards, mckenna2019graphical}, which utilizes the statistical $\ell_1$ error of frequency query result to reflect the magnitude of the error.
-Formally, the query error can be expressed as, $\mathbb{E}_{r \in R} \left| q_r(D_{syn}) - q_r(D_{test}) \right|,$ where $q_r$ refers to the query function, which is a combination of range query (for numerical attributes) and point query (for categorical attributes). $\mathbb{E}$ is the mathematical expectation, and $R$ refers to the set of all 3-way marginals.
+Here, we consider using the 3-way marginal query method employed by Du et al. and McKenna et al.~\cite{du2024towards, mckenna2019graphical}, which utilizes the statistical $\ell_1$ error of frequency query results to reflect the magnitude of the error.
+Formally, the query error can be expressed as, $\mathbb{E}_{r \in R} \left| q_r(D_{syn}) - q_r(D_{test}) \right|,$ where $q_r$ refers to the query function, which is a combination of range query (for numerical attributes) and point query (for categorical attributes). $\mathbb{E}$ is the mathematical expectation, and $R$ refers to the set of all 3-way marginals. \Rthree{Moreover, due to complex real applications on synthetic data, we also worry that simple frequency queries, even though fundamental, may be insufficient to cover them.
+Therefore, we also consider \textbf{Conditional Query Error} to simulate \texttt{Join} and \texttt{GroupBy} in SQL (fix one attribute as the key column and query the frequency of the other attribute).
+This metric serves as a supplementary evaluation reference, providing comprehensive comparisons.}

 \textbf{Fidelity Error (lower is better)}.
 Marginal Fidelity is precise in evaluating low-dimensional similarity, such as average 2-way marginal discrepancy.
-For example, the work by Du et al.~\cite{du2024towards} suggests using Wasserstein distance as the fidelity measurement, but this method can be infeasible in terms of computation time when dealing with complex data.
-Alternatively, total variation distance (TVD) can be used for measurement, which has also been utilized in some studies~\cite{tao2022benchmarkingdifferentiallyprivatesynthetic, tran2024differentially}.
+Total variation distance (TVD) can be used for such measurement, which has also been utilized in some studies~\cite{tao2022benchmarkingdifferentiallyprivatesynthetic, tran2024differentially}.
 We define the TVD as $\frac{1}{2}\sum_{1 \leq i \leq j \leq d} \left| M^{\text{syn}}_{i,j} - M^{\text{test}}_{i,j}\right|,$ where $M^{\text{syn}}_{i,j}$ and $M^{\text{test}}_{i,j}$ are the real 2-way marginals determined by the synthetic dataset and test dataset, respectively.

 \textbf{Running Time (lower is better)}.
 A straightforward measurement of algorithm efficiency is the execution time when generating the same amount of data.
 The running time does not include the preprocessing step and only counts the time spent in feature selection and data synthesis modules.